 A number of guidebooks and on-line information sources are available, covering rock climbing, scrambling, waterfall ice climbing and ski touring.
 Topographic maps of the park are available for purchase at the visitor centre during the summer months.

 Check the weather forecast, current trail conditions and warnings or closures online or visit a Parks Canada visitor centre.
-Specific mountaineering inquiries and route conditions (if available) can be directed to the Warden Service, by contacting the park.
+Specific mountaineering inquiries and route conditions (if available) can be directed to the visitor safety technicians, by contacting the park.